 What Does a Beach Honeymoon Actually Cost?

 The average U.S. couple spends $5,300 to $6,500 on their honeymoon, depending on the source.
-According to The Knot, the 2024 average was $5,300, while Honeyfund projects $6,500 for 2026.
+The Knot puts the 2024 average at $5,300, while Honeyfund projects $6,500 for 2026.

-According to Jetset Christina, Hawaii averages $5,000 to $12,700 for a week, while the Maldives can run $11,000 to $40,000 or more.
+Hawaii averages $5,000 to $12,700 for a week, while the Maldives can run $11,000 to $40,000 or more, as Jetset Christina notes.
 Bora Bora’s food and drink alone hits $3,500 to $4,500 per week due to resort pricing.

 The smartest move?
 Set your total budget first, then pick your destination.
 Our destination wedding cost guide can help you think through the numbers if you’re combining events.
 And always keep 10% of your budget as a buffer for surprises.